asaenz16/URSA23/index.md

 This projext is funded by Oregon State University

-A. Saezn Rodriguez and N. Elsasser were funded through the [Research and Innovation Seed Program (SciRIS)](https://science.oregonstate.edu/research/research-and-innovation-seed-program)
+A. Saezn Rodriguez and N. Elsasser were funded through the [Research and Innovation Seed Program (SciRIS)](https://science.oregonstate.edu/research/research-and-innovation-seed-program) undeer the project titled *Polariton-controlled spin waves in quantum magnets for next-generation spintronics*

 C. Lee, M. Spears, and C. Chaing were funded through the [URSA Engage Progra, 2023-2024](https://academicaffairs.oregonstate.edu/research/ursa-engage)